 - Essay contests – How about you write an essay on the importance of DNA?

 - Strawberry DNA Extraction – Learn about DNA through strawberries.
-An interesting way to learn about this science through fruit.
+An interesting way to learn about this science is through the fruit.

-- Learn about the timeline of the human genome – Discover the history behind this science by learning the Mendel’s work with peas back in the mid 1800s.
+- Learn about the timeline of the human genome – Discover the history behind this science by learning about Mendel’s work with peas back in the mid-1800s.

-There are just so many different ways for you to become involved on DNA Day, (and any other day of the year).
+There are just so many different ways for you to become involved.
 Please take a look at the Get Activity Ideas page of the NHGRI site for more ideas.

-There is just so much that you can explore through this area of science.
-It just opens up so many new branches of your family tree and can connect you with relatives that you never knew existed before.
+There is just so much to explore through this area of science.
+It just opens up so many new branches of your family tree and can connect you with relatives that you never knew even existed before.

-Imyself have been astounded as to the ‘long lost’ family members that I have met while tracing my family tree.
+I have been astounded as to the ‘long lost’ family members that I have met whilst tracing my family tree.